Connecting generalized Priestley duality to Hofmann-Mislove-Stralka duality: Priestley duality from the perspective of HMS duality

+In this section we show how Priestley duality fits in the general picture we developed in this paper.
 We recall \cite[Sec.~II.3]{Joh82} that an algebraic frame $L$ is {\em coherent} if finite meets of compact elements are compact.
-Therefore, $L$ is coherent iff $K(L)$ is a bounded sublattice of $L$.
+Therefore, $L$ is coherent iff $\Kp(L)$ is a bounded sublattice of $L$.
 In particular, each coherent frame is compact.
-Let $\CohFrm$ be the full subcategory of $\KAlgFrm$ consisting of coherent frames.